 If there is one historical building in the country where every brick on the wall has a story to tell then it has to be Cellular Jail in Port Blair.
 Constructed over a period of 10 years by convicts for the convicts under the Imperial Raj.
 The freedom strugglers were incarcerated here under various charges of treason and have been subject to inhuman torture.
 The small cells, the names of people who have served their terms, the installation art exhibits to portray the torture brought tears to my eyes.
 Most of us born in post independent India have been fortunate due to their sacrifices.
 The premises are open through the day and also host a Light and Sound show in the evening narrating the story of the inmates of Cellular Jail.

-Chatham Island: Inside Asia’s Oldest Saw Mill
+Chatham Island: Take a peek Inside Asia’s Oldest Saw Mill

 Chatham is a small island at the edge of Port Blair which was earlier connected by a wooden bridge now replaced by a concrete bridge.
 Asia’s oldest saw mill is located on this island and is a must see spot during a trip to Port Blair.
 Beyond the wood processing the mill is testimony to the changing faces of history right from the colonial settlers to the arrival of Japanese during World War II and finally being an integral part of India.